thomasclarke1969/documentation/quick-start/android/authenticate.md

  }
 ```

 Once you have called the `authenticate()` method, your application will receive a call to your `LayerAuthenticationListener`'s `onAuthenticationChallenge()` method.
-The following code will connect to the Layer Identity service to get an Identity Token.
+You can use the following implementation which will connect to the Layer Identity Service to get an Identity Token.

 ```emphasis
 Please note, the Identity Service is only available for testing purposes and cannot be used in production applications.